sourcegraph/sourcegraph-public-snapshot/doc/admin/access-control/index.md

   When empty or unset, no restrictions will be applied.

+  If combined with `"allowSignup": false`, an admim should first create the user account so that the user can sign in with GitLab.

   If combined with `"allowSignup": true`, only membrers of the the allowed groups or subgroups can create their accounts in Sourcegraph via GitLab authentitcation.

-  When combined with `"allowSignup": false`, an admim should first create the user account so that the user can sign in with GitLab.

   ````
     {